New York Central College: College finances

 There were no financial plans or budgets at the college, and little fundraising.
 As a result, the school's financial affairs were disorganized and difficult.
 In contrast with its predecessor the Oneida Institute, no one went calling on possible donors, and the college did not publicize itself, either to raise its esteem or attract applicants.

 Inadequately funded from beginning to end, the college ended in bankruptcy.
 Except for Gerrit Smith, it had no wealthy donors, and over its short history and few college-level graduates no meaningful alumni pool to draw upon.
 The American Baptist Free Mission Society gave what support it could, especially at the beginning, but it was a small group with limited resources.

 There are contradictory reports about subvention(s) from the New York State Legislature, such as Union College, Columbia College, and others routinely received.
 If there was legislative support, it was not ongoing.

 The student body was relatively poor, required to pay its own tuition, room and board, and transportation.
-With a student body composed half of Negroes, and most of whom were at the high school level, and 30% female, could neither make the school financially prosperous nor even self-sufficient.
+With a student body composed half of African-Americans, and most of whom were at the high school level, and 30% female, could neither make the school financially prosperous nor even self-sufficient.
 The 30% of the students who were female were also anything but prosperous.
 Some money was brought in through the manual labor department, but not enough.

 Tuition was set low to accommodate the students it attracted, inadequate to cover expenses.
 In the college division it was first $24, then $30 per year, and in the preparatory (high school) division, $15.
 The vast majority of students were in the preparatory program.
 An estimated 100 preparatory students per year, at $15 each, is $1,500.
 An estimated 20 college students at $30 each would bring in $600, for a total of $2,100.
 By comparison, 15 years previously the Canterbury Female Boarding School charged $75 for tuition, meaning the tuition paid by its 24 students totalled $1,800.

 Funds available to pay faculty, therefore, were very limited, and doubtless contributed to the high faculty turnover.
 Except for Grosvenor, whose children were grown, faculty were unmarried and did not have families, as their salaries would not permit it.

 Previously schools with "racially" integrated bodies (the Noyes Academy and the Canterbury Female Boarding School) were quickly destroyed by white mob violence.
 New York Central College avoided such difficulty during its brief tenure.